VincelyVynz/Python_Decorators_Study/readme.md

 ## 🚀 How to Run

+You can import any decorator file into your own Python scripts and apply the decorators to your functions.
-You can run any of the example files directly using Python:
+Alternatively, you can run the example files directly to see the decorators in action.